Megan & Chris

 - If the lawn you are on is not perfectly flat and some of your guest could hurt themselves (especially when dancing)

-- if you know you will have chilly temperature.
+- If you know, you will have a chilly temperature.
 Indeed, wood floors would isolate the tent better.
 So it’s recommended during spring and fall).

 - If your location can quickly turn muddied with water.

 Have a booth or chairs for your guests

 A new popular (and safe) trend is to avoid any chairs, in order to encourage families to interact.
 It’s a trend inspired by business convention where the goal is to develop your network.
 It also brings rental price down.
 But keep in mind that a wedding is not a business gathering.
 Folks (especially old ones) prefer the seat and be able to rest.

 One common misunderstanding is to believe you can’t get a good photo under bad weather.

 While it’s true for an incredible downpour of water, photography is possible under a drizzle

 Drops, Snow and clouds are photo compatible